huntermonk/huntermonk.github.io/_posts/2021-2-2-corporate-language.md

 Vlad's amount of deflection + corporate speak is gross.
 I've included a rough transcript here.

-Notice how Vlad doesn't answer Elon's question 3-4 times; only ever answering in a very circuituous way.
+You don't have to read the whole thing.
+Just notice how Vlad doesn't answer Elon's question 3-4 times (bolded); only ever answering in a very circuituous way.
 He basically filibusters (full video at bottom):

 > _Vlad is brought up to speak to the room._
 >